News Explorer

 Delete in-App Browser Cache Deletes the cache, including cookies, of the in-app browser.

-Enable application logging When enabled, important app events like start and end of each sync session, subscription deletions and errors are logged to a file.
+Enable application logging When enabled, important app events like start and end of each sync session, feed deletions and errors are logged to a file.
 These log files can be send within the app to Betamagic support by using the Send to Betamagic Support button or can be viewed in the document folder of the app by using the Files app of iOS or Finder in macOS.

 You can use keyboard shortcuts to quickly accomplish many tasks in News Explorer.
 To use a keyboard shortcut, press all the keys in the shortcut at the same time.
 Shortcuts for common commands in News Explorer are listed in the tables below.
 In addition to this, News Explorer also supports most common Mac keyboard shortcuts.